 A girl, daydreaming at her desk, is startled awake when the teacher calls her by name.
 Oh dear, was she ignoring the teacher’s instructions again?
 Meanwhile, a middle-aged mother of two is agonising over her seemingly overwhelming tax return, just hours before the deadline.
 It seems so difficult to get started on this unpleasant but necessary chore.

 Either of these examples could be taken from the lives of many “normal” people.
 However, they will ring particularly true for people living with attention deficit hyperactivity disorder, or ADHD.

 “Everyone has trouble focusing sometimes, and starting on unpleasant tasks can be a struggle.
 Many also behave impulsively on occasion.
-It’s only considered ADHD if the symptoms are persistent and cause significant problems," says Sami Leppämäki, psychiatrist and researcher at the University of Helsinki.
+It’s only considered ADHD if the symptoms are persistent and cause significant problems," says Sami Leppämäki, psychiatrist and researcher at the University of Helsinki, Department of Psychiatry.

 If ADHD is suspected, the doctor will first monitor the patient for nine attention deficit symptoms and nine hyperactivity ones.
 If the patient exhibits at least the set minimum number of significant symptoms, if they began during childhood, and if they cannot be attributed to any other disorder, the doctor may arrive at an ADHD diagnosis.

 ADHD is a complex developmental disorder of the brain.
 Diagnosed ADHD sufferers typically have a thinner cerebral cortex and abnormal cortical folding.
 Similarly, the neurotransmitters which regulate attentiveness, activity and cognitive control, or the ability to plan one's actions, do not function normally.
 People with ADHD symptoms have lower levels of dopamine, for example.